 Brush your teeth for two minutes.
 It’s that simple.
 In some cases, we typically brush an average of 46 seconds and do a “drive-by” brushing where we think we brush every surface of the tooth and call it a day.
 If you’re not brushing for two minutes or more, you’re not making sure every part of the tooth is brushed.

-Brushing Every Surface
+How To Brush Your Teeth - Brushing Every Surface

 Now that you’ve brushed your teeth, there’s only one more step.
 Brushing your tongue!
 This can be done with a toothbrush or a tongue scraper.
-The latter is super cheap (like $3) and do wonders for making sure you kill all the bacteria that’s hiding in the small crevices on your tongue surface.
+The latter is super cheap (like $3) and does wonders for making sure you kill all the bacteria that’s hiding in the small crevices on your tongue surface.

 How Can I tell If I Did a Good Job Brushing?

 Run your tongue over all the surfaces of your teeth.
-If your tongue can glide smoothly over your teeth with no rough patches or buildup, you’ve done a good job of brushing.
+If your tongue can glide smoothly over your teeth with no rough patches, food particles, or buildup, you’ve done a good job of brushing.
 If some areas still feel a bit rough, repeat the process to ensure thorough tooth coverage.
 When the plaque or buildup stays on your teeth longer than it should, it can lead to many problems.
 These include dental caries, gingivitis, and periodontitis.

 Getting the Right Toothbrush